-Using iPhone with default System and App Settings is not enough to protect your privacy.
-Hence, we are providing below the steps to Protect Your Privacy on iPhone.
+Using Apps with their default settings may not always protect your privacy.
+You can find below the steps to change App Settings and Protect Your Privacy on iPhone.

 Luckily, the General and Privacy Settings on iPhone can be easily tweaked to improve and protect your privacy in much better way.

-1. Prevent Unwanted Apps from Asking to Track your Activity
+1. Prevent Apps from Asking to Track your Activity

 An easy way to rule out the possibility of accidentally or unknowingly allowing Apps to track your Activity on iPhone is by preventing unwanted Apps from asking to track your Activity.